krazydanny/laravel-repository/README.md

 Every caching strategy has it's own advantages and disadvantages.
 Is up to you making a good analysis of what you project needs and it's priorities.

 Even in the same project you may use different caching strategies for different models.
-For example: Is not the same caching millons of transaction logs everyday than registering a new user in your app.
+For example: Is not the same caching millons of transaction logs everyday than registering a few new users in your app.

 <br>